ball-alhousseynou/ball-alhousseynou.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/ball-alhousseynou/Semantic-Search)

 <div style="text-align: justify">This project shows how to combine sentence transformers(SBERT) and elasticsearch to find similar papers.
 SBERT give the embedding(dense vectors) for each papers.
 ElasticSearch store the dense vectors and use them for document scoring.
-As corpus, we use all EMNLP publications from 2016 - 2018. </div>
+As corpus, I use all EMNLP publications from 2016 - 2018. </div>
 <br>
 <em>Technologies: Python, SBert, Sentence transformer, Elasticsearch
 <center><img src="images/search_query.png" /> </center>